evdev9/3040-A3/API_Description.md

 # COMP 3040 Assignment 3

 ### API Description
-- This API enables you to receive imformation about COVID-19 in Manitoba
+- This API enables you to receive information about COVID-19 in Manitoba

 ### Description of Resources and Available Endpoints